wolfgarbe/WordSegmentationDP/README.md

 ---

 #### Frequency dictionary
-Dictionary quality is paramount for correction quality.
+Dictionary quality is paramount for word segmentation quality.
 In order to achieve this two data sources were combined by intersection: Google Books Ngram data which provides representative word frequencies (but contains many entries with spelling errors) and SCOWL — Spell Checker Oriented Word Lists which ensures genuine English vocabulary (but contained no word frequencies required for ranking of suggestions within the same edit distance).

 The [frequency_dictionary_en_82_765.txt](https://github.com/wolfgarbe/SymSpell/blob/master/SymSpell/frequency_dictionary_en_82_765.txt) was created by intersecting the two lists mentioned below.
 By reciprocally filtering only those words which appear in both lists are used.
 Additional filters were applied and the resulting list truncated to &#8776; 80,000 most frequent words.
 * [Google Books Ngram data](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)   [(License)](https://creativecommons.org/licenses/by/3.0/) : Provides representative word frequencies